Press Release

 BCHC RECOMMENDS: Congress enable more efficient data sharing between federal agencies

 Including the Improving Data Accessibility Through Advancements in Public Health Act or Improving DATA in Public Health Act (H.R.
-8481, 117th Congress) promotes coordination between federal agencies to share critical public health data used to prepare for and respond to public health emergencies.
+3791 / S. 3545) promotes coordination between federal agencies to share critical public health data used to prepare for and respond to public health emergencies.
 The bill also creates standards to improve and secure the transfer of electronic health information and establishes an Advisory Committee to ensure that public health data reporting processes are carried out effectively.

 Nimble in an emergency: Temporary reassignment of federally funded staff